Calling all poets! The 2020 NC State Poetry Contest is now accepting entries.

 - The contest is open to all North Carolina residents except:

-- Tenured/tenure-track professors in the University of North Carolina system; writing instructors teaching at North Carolina State University (but teaching assistants and graduate students are eligible);
+- Tenured/tenure-track professors in the University of North Carolina system; creative writing instructors teaching at North Carolina State University (but teaching assistants and graduate students are eligible);

 - Writers with a published book of poetry (if we can buy your book online or from a publisher or bookstore, we consider you published); and